 Marie T. Mora, Ph.D.

-Dr. Marie T. Mora is Associate Vice Provost for Faculty Diversity and Professor of Economics at The University of Texas Rio Grande Valley.
-Since Fall 2012, Dr. Mora has been part of the Leadership Team for her institution’s NSF ADVANCE IT Program.
-She co-founded and chaired the Women’s Faculty Network; she also oversees the ADVANCE Program’s Leadership Institute, Administrative Fellows Program, and Associate to Full Program.
-In her discipline, Dr. Mora is Director and PI of the NSF-funded American Economic Association’s (AEA’s) Mentoring Program, a national program for economics Ph.D. students from underrepresented racial/ethnic minority groups.
+Marie T. Mora is Associate Vice Provost for Faculty Diversity and Professor of Economics at The University of Texas Rio Grande Valley.
+Since fall 2012, Dr. Mora has been part of the Leadership Team for her institution’s NSF ADVANCE IT Program.
+She co-founded and chaired the Women’s Faculty Network and oversees the ADVANCE Program’s Leadership Institute, Administrative Fellows Program, and Associate to Full Program.
+In her discipline, she is director and PI of the NSF-funded American Economic Association’s (AEA’s) Mentoring Program, a national program for economics Ph.D. students from underrepresented racial/ethnic minority groups.
 She previously served on the AEA Committee on the Status of Minority Groups in the Economics Profession (which she chaired in 2011), and was a founding member and President of the American Society of Hispanic Economists.

 Mora – a labor economist – has been invited to share her research expertise on Latino/Hispanic socioeconomic outcomes at institutions and agencies across the country, including the White House and the Board of Governors of the Federal Reserve System.
 Her publications include the recently released Population, Migration, and Socioeconomic Outcomes among Island and Mainland Puerto Ricans: La Crisis Boricua (Lexington Books, 2017, with Alberto Dávila and Havidán Rodríguez); the award-winning Hispanic Entrepreneurs in the 2000s: An Economic Profile and Policy Implications (Stanford University Press, with Dávila); two co-edited volumes; and numerous journal articles and book chapters.